 Did you know there’s life beyond Google?

 Meta search engines are a strange topic because many of these sites started as direct competitors to Google back in the late 90s and early 2000s.
 Investigating metasearch and meta search engines is like walking through the history of search.
-But if meta search engines confuse you like Inception had confused us, this guide is for you.
+But if meta search engines confuse you like Inception confused me, this guide is for you.
 I put together this no-fluff article on what meta search engines are, where they matter, and where they don’t.

 Join me as I explore this fascinating subject!